seffradev/ehd500/docs/paper/thesis.typ

 == Prototype implementation <sec:prototype-development>

-The prototype @sommerville-software-engineering
+The prototypes @sommerville-software-engineering
 @thomas-hunt-pragmatic-programmer is for exploring the technical problems, and eliciting requirements to be used in future work.
 Since only APDU forwarding is in scope, @fig:prototype-diagram is the smallest design that tests the function.
-It entails the design of a protocol that carries APDU information between the smart card reader and the SIMtrace device.
+It entails the design of a protocol that carries APDU and ATR information between the smart card reader and the SIMtrace device.

 = Results <sec:results>